steelmananything/steelmananything/_topics/introduction.md

    4. Therefore, it's extremely plausible for an average person to think that elites covered up ivermectin to make more money.
    5. That ivermectin might have shown positive results due to confounding is irrelevant because that's an argument almost no one was making.

-   One could argue that the above is an ironman: Given the added global scrutiny by medical researchers and public health officials, a better steelman would be a simpler explanation of incompetence and myopia, along with greed combined with regulatory capture.
+   One could argue that the above is a tinman: Given the added global scrutiny by medical researchers and public health officials, a better steelman would be a simpler explanation of incompetence and myopia, along with greed combined with regulatory capture.

    However, Dr. Alexander argues that this doesn't explain the active disregard for the positive evidence of ivermectin studies.
 One would seemingly need to argue something along the lines of: